Root Canal & Endodontics

-A root canal treatment is an endodontic dental procedure that strikes fear into many people.
-Fortunately, root canals are rarely as painful or laborious as some might think.
+A root canal treatment in Baton Rouge and Mandeville, Louisiana is an endodontic dental procedure that strikes fear into many people.
+Fortunately, a root canal is rarely as painful or laborious as some might think.
 All teeth have one to four canals, which are small passageways that connect the top of the tooth to the tip of the root.
 When these canals become damaged or infected, root canal treatment is needed to restore health to the tooth.

 Toothaches and other issues occur when infection spreads to the pulp inside of the tooth.
 The pulp contains tissue, blood vessels, and nerves, which explains why an infected tooth can be so painful.
 As the infection worsens it affects the root.
 There are also instances in which pulp can be damaged by injury.
-Root canals are used to treat infected or damaged teeth.
+Root Canal Therapy is used to treat infected or damaged teeth.
 The procedure can save the natural tooth and reduce the need for a bridge or dental implant.

 The complete root canal process is usually completed within one to three visits.
 The first visit includes the removal of the diseased tissue as well as the cleaning and disinfecting.
 The canals are also reshaped.
 The chamber is then filled with medication and an elastic material that seals it off.
 A temporary filling is used in the hole until a crown can be placed.

 Most patients experience little to no pain when undergoing a root canal, despite its frightening reputation.
 It is one of the most effective methods for saving a natural tooth and ensuring a patient maintains his or her smile.
-If you are experiencing tooth pain or you are concerned a tooth might be infected, contact us to schedule root canal treatment in Baton Rouge or Mandeville, La. or for an examination.
+If you are experiencing tooth pain or you are concerned a tooth might be infected, contact our Baton Rouge or Mandeville root canal dentist in Baton Rouge for treatment or an examination.